 In addition to the initiatives mentioned above, our City Inspectors will continue to engage proactively and be a reassuring and visible on street presence to offer advice and support to businesses and the community to help ensure they are Covid secure.

 If anyone is unsure whether a business or organisation is following the regulations then they can contact our new Premises Enquiry Line on 0207 641 4747 from Monday to Friday, 9am to 5pm, or email email@example.com.

-We’d like to thank everyone for their cooperation and feedback which has informed our decision.
-Through this collaborative approach we are confident that together we will support our communities, including our businesses, so we all emerge stronger when restrictions are eventually lifted.
+We’d again like to thank everyone for their cooperation and feedback which has informed our decisions.
+Through this collaborative and flexible approach, we are confident that together we will support our communities, including our businesses, so we all emerge stronger when restrictions are eventually lifted.